The key is that they are engaging and actively seek to understand all potential alternative points of view in the decision-making process.

 - Sessions of the board where sensitive personal matters or certain strategic issues are discussed; and

-- Segments of the meetings enabling the founders and company attorneys to preserve attorney client privilege, such as during discussions of litigation or potential litigation.
+- Segments of the meetings enabling the founders and company attorneys to preserve attorney-client privileges, such as during discussions of litigation or potential litigation.

 Board Observer Rights – How?